grzm/awyeah-api/docs/porting-decisions.markdown

 #### java.net.http.HttpClient (Java 11, Java 12, Java 17)

-The java.net.http package, introduced in Java 11, includes java.net.http.HttpClient, a very nice http-client implementation.
+The `java.net.http` package, introduced in Java 11, includes `java.net.http.HttpClient`, a very nice HTTP client implementation.
 It's also included in babashka.
-The aws-api sets the `host` header and the host header in included in the signature for signed AWS requests.
+The aws-api sets the `host` header and the `host` header is included in the signature for signed AWS API requests.

-The java.net.http.HttpClient considers `host` a restricted header and does not allow it to be set.
+The `java.net.http.HttpClient` considers `host` a restricted header and does not allow it to be set.
 Java 12 added the `jdk.httpclient.allowRestrictedHeaders` System property to allow `host` to be set.